 The Reading Theater Project’s Play Reading Series creates opportunities for playwrights to see and hear their work and receive feedback on new plays.
 RTP creates a safe artistic space for playwrights to return to again and again to develop new work before sending it out for performance and publication.

-Selected plays will receive a staged reading.
+Selected plays will receive a staged reading or virtual reading.
 The readings in the series are all public, with admission by donation, and followed by a discussion with the audience and playwright, facilitated by the Artistic or Literary Director of Reading Theater Project.

 Plays will be performed in the Greater Reading, Pa., area.
-Playwrights are invited to attend the reading, are encouraged to be a part of the rehearsal process, and will receive a travel stipend.
+Playwrights are invited to attend the reading, are encouraged to be a part of the rehearsal process, and will receive a travel stipend if applicable.
 Generally the rehearsal is in the afternoon and the reading follows the same night.

 Submit plays or send questions to email@example.com.
 All plays must be sent in pdf format, with a cover letter or email detailing the history of the play and goals for the public reading.
 We ask for a $10 fee.
 Submit plays or send questions to firstname.lastname@example.org.